Small tech businesses pay a median premium of $28 per month, or $340 per year, for commercial general liability insurance.

 Pay your annual premium in full.
 When you purchase a policy, you can pay your premium in monthly or annual installments.
 The annual premium often costs less than paying month by month.

-Risk management.
-Technology companies with no previous claims on their insurance can expect to pay less for business insurance.
+Manage your risks.
+Tech companies with no previous claims on their insurance can expect to pay less for business insurance.
 Business owners can avoid claims with a risk management plan for workplace safety.
 That could include:

 View our small business insurance cost overview or find out how much you can expect to pay for common types of business insurance.